Methily/Fake-News-Detection/README.md

 # Fake News Detection Project

 A simple machine learning project that can detect fake news articles using text analysis.
+The dataset used here is taken from Kagel.

 ## What This Project Does